canonical/jwt-integrator/README.md

 ### Configuring the Integrator

-To configure the jwt integrator charm, you may provide the following configuration options:
+To configure the jwt-integrator charm, you may provide the following configuration options:

 - `signing-key`: the signing key(s) used to verify the token, provided as a user secret.
 - `roles-key`: the key in the JSON payload that stores the user’s roles.